This post includes affiliate links.

 WANT TO MAKE THIS STITCH FLAT, CLICK HERE!

-- *place 2 sc between the 3rd and 4th line of the 2 sc of the previous round and then go thru the skipped stitch from the previous round, repeat from * all around, change color on the last stitch
+- *place 2 sc between the 3rd and 4th line of the 2 sc of the previous round.
+Then go thru the skipped stitch from the previous round, repeat from * all around, change color on the last stitch

 Round 3:

-- *place 2 sc between the 3rd and 4th line of the 2 sc of the previous round and then go thru the stitch right underneath from the previous round, repeat from * all around, change color on the last stitch
+- *place 2 sc between the 3rd and 4th line of the 2 sc of the previous round.
+Then go thru the stitch right underneath from the previous round, repeat from * all around, change color on the last stitch

 Continue round 3 as many times as needed for what you are creating.